Erin Brockovich (film): Box office

-Erin Brockovich was released on March 17, 2000, in 2,848 theaters and grossed $28.1 million on its opening weekend.
+Erin Brockovich was released in 2,848 theaters on March 17, 2000, and grossed $28.1 million on its opening weekend.
 It had the second-highest March opening weekend upon release, after Liar Liar.
 This was also the second-highest opening weekend for a Julia Roberts film, behind Runaway Bride.
-The film went on to make $125.6 million in North America and $130.7 million in the rest of the world for a worldwide total of $256.3 million.
+The film reached the number one spot during its first weekend, beating Mission to Mars and Final Destination.
+It made $18.5 million while declining by 34% for its second weekend while outgrossing Romeo Must Die, Here on Earth and Whatever It Takes.
+Then, Erin Brockovich collected $13.8 million in its third weekend, defeating The Road to El Dorado, The Skulls and High Fidelity.
+Overall, it spent a total of three weeks as the number one film until it was dethroned by Rules of Engagement.
+The film went on to make $125.6 million in North America, making it the tenth highest-grossing film domestically for the year 2000.
+It grossed $130.7 million internationally for a worldwide total of $256.3 million.

 Critical response

-On review website Rotten Tomatoes Erin Brockovich holds an approval rating of 85% based on 150 reviews, with an average rating of 7.50/10.
+On review website Rotten Tomatoes, Erin Brockovich holds an approval rating of 85% based on 152 reviews, with an average rating of 7.50/10.
 The critics consensus reads, "Taking full advantage of Julia Roberts's considerable talent and appeal, Erin Brockovich overcomes a few character and plot issues to deliver a smart, thoughtful, and funny legal drama."
-On Metacritic, the film has a weighted score of 73 out of 100 based on 36 critics, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted score of 73 out of 100 based on 36 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.